Kate Beckinsale: Harvey Weinstein 'Couldn't Remember if He Had Assaulted Me'

-Kate Beckinsale said Thursday that embattled movie mogul Harvey Weinstein could not remember whether he had assaulted her decades ago when they first met at a hotel room — in incident in which she said he greeted her in a bathrobe and offered her alcohol even though she was only a teenager.
+Kate Beckinsale said Thursday that embattled movie mogul Harvey Weinstein could not remember whether he had assaulted her decades ago when they first met at a hotel room — an incident in which she said he greeted her in a bathrobe and offered her alcohol even though she was only a teenager.

 The Underworld star joined a growing chorus of women in Hollywood speaking out about Weinstein's behavior over the years, following a growing number of women who have accused him of sexual harassment and in some cases even rape.
 In an Instagram post, Beckinsale recalled her first encounter with Weinstein, which she said happened when she was 17.
 Beckinsale said she was told to go up to Weinstein’s hotel room, where he was hardly dressed.